 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

 Core tip: Induced pluripotent stem cells (iPSC) have opened up the possibility of converting literally any mature cell type into an embryonic like pluripotent state.
 This procedure has had a large impact on biomedical sciences for patient specific disease modeling, cell-type specific differentiation and regenerative medicine with or without gene editing.
-These advances are clearly not restricted to human iPSCs and indeed it was mouse iPSC, which have been derived first.
+These advances are clearly not restricted to human iPSCs, and indeed it was mouse iPSCs that were derived first.
 In this review we will provide a comprehensive overview of iPSC generated throughout the animal kingdom as well as an elaboration on their possible applications and limitations.

 Pessôa LVF, Bressan FF, Freude KK.
 Induced pluripotent stem cells throughout the animal kingdom: Availability and applications.
 World J Stem Cells 2019; In press